About the MSN to DNP PRogram

 • A master’s degree program GPA of 3.0 on a 4.0 scale (or equivalent).

-• Current unencumbered Florida or multi-state RN license, as well as an active APRN license throughout the duration of the program.
+• Current unencumbered Florida or multi-state RN license and an active APRN license throughout the program.

 • Current national certification as a nurse practitioner.